— M.A., The University of Texas at Austin

 - Campus Mail Code: G1800

-Sarah’s research with the Education and Transition to Adulthood (ETAG) working group focuses on structural and relational aspects of schools, access to higher education, and social mobility.
+Sarah’s research with the Education and Transition to Adulthood (ETAG) working group focuses on structural and relational aspects of schools, adolescent social-psychological development, and access to higher education with a focus on gender and race/ethnic inequalities.

-In addition to studying stratification in US schools, other work considers stratifying processes in sending countries.
+In earlier work, she considered how individual and structural factors shape access to opportunity vis-a-vis migration decisions.
 A collaboration with Andres Villarreal studied workforce characteristics in the selectivity of immigrants from Mexico.
-Other work has described demographic trends in migration from Central America and deportation.
+Other work has described trends in migration from Central America and deportation.

 Sarah Blanchard earned her B.A. in Sociology at Villanova University with a concentration in ethics and peace & justice studies.